DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 # Machine Learning and Digital Signal Processing for Genome Classification

-Project:  Applying Digital Signal Processing: FFT, Spectograms, Wavelets and Machine Learning/Deep Learning to genome classification.
+Project:  Applying Digital Signal Processing: FFT, Spectrograms, Wavelets and Machine Learning/Deep Learning to genome classification.

 In this project we develop effective methods for classifying genomes (DNA sequences) based on Digital Signal Processing, Machine Learning, Deep Learning.
 This is on-going research and results will be published on a regular basis. <br>
 As a starting point we analyzed the following paper: